qubitsec/plura/proposal/en/coupang/compare-xdr.md

 - key rotation and revocation are necessary,
 - but they do not fully eliminate pre-rotation exposure windows,
-- organizational notification delays,
+- internal notification and response delays,
-- or continued automated abuse using already-leaked credentials.
+- or continued automated abuse using already leaked credentials.

 That is why a **second defensive layer** is required.

-PLURA-XDR frames that second layer around behavior, not just static key validity.
+PLURA-XDR frames that second layer around behavior, not just static credential validity.

 The relevant evidence is not limited to what appears in access logs.
 It includes:

 - **request body**: what was actually attempted,
 - **response signals**: success, failure, denial reason, MFA requirement, token issuance outcome,
-- **session flow**: repetition and automation patterns within the same key/account/session context,
+- **session flow**: repetition and automation patterns within the same key, account, or session context,
 - **behavioral deviation**: shifts in success/failure ratios, timing density, and repeated access patterns.

-That allows interpretation even when the attacker has a valid credential artifact.
+That allows interpretation even when the attacker holds a technically valid credential artifact.

 Examples include:

 - repeated failures or retries beyond expected thresholds at the **key / account / session** level,
-- repeated and automated token issuance or auth attempts within a session,
+- repeated and automated token issuance or authentication attempts within a session,
 - and attack behavior that remains detectable even when source IPs are highly distributed.

-This is one of the most important distinctions in Coupang’s environment.
+This is one of the more important distinctions in Coupang’s environment.
 The question is not simply whether a request is cryptographically valid.
 It is whether the request sequence, timing, outcomes, and session behavior indicate abuse.